How To Pursue Compensation For A Hit-And-Run Accident

-A hit and run accident occurs when one driver involved in a wreck illegally flees the scene, failing to stop and identify him or herself to the other people involved in the accident.
-Under Georgia law, a person involved in a car wreck that injures another person must stop, provide identification and vehicle registration, and offer reasonable assistance, including seeking emergency medical services if needed.
+A hit-and-run accident occurs when one driver involved in a wreck illegally flees the scene, failing to stop and identify him or herself to the other people involved in the accident.
+Under Georgia law, a person involved in a car wreck that injures another person must:

-After being involved in a hit and run accident, it is important to reach out to a motor vehicle collision attorney who can guide you through your legal options and help you make informed decisions about your case.
-Atlanta hit and run accident attorney T. Andrew Miller will make every effort to hold negligent parties accountable for the harm that they have caused to your family and you.
-He can represent victims in Stone Mountain, Alpharetta, Marietta, Lawrenceville, Norcross, and other communities throughout Fulton, DeKalb, Cobb, and Gwinnett Counties.
-Call us at (678) 894-4758 or contact us online to set up a free appointment.
+After being involved in a hit-and-run accident, it is important to reach out to an attorney who can guide you through your legal options and help you make informed decisions about your case.
+Attorney T. Andrew Miller will make every effort to hold negligent parties accountable for the harm that they have caused to your family and you.